kingkaungkhine1/Projects/DVD Library/README.md

-Simple Java CLI program with a DAO
+Simple Java CLI program with a DAO.
+Can read and write data.json file.
+Information is saved and loaded in the program based on user input.

 Program Features: